Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Auxiliary States

 \begin{description} \item[$\advA_1'(pk,evk)$:] $\advA_1'$ chooses uniform random bit strings $a,b\in\{0,1\}^n$ and $k\in\{0,1\}^N$, where $N=n|T_1|+\dots+n|T_L|$, and gives $m_0=\mathbf{0}=0^{2n+N}$ and $m_1=(a,b,k)$ to the challenger $\Xi_{\HE}^{\textsf{cpa-mult}}$, which outputs either $c_1=\HE.\Enc_{pk}(a,b,k)$, or $c_0=\HE.\Enc_{pk}(\mathbf{0})$. \item[$\advA_2'(c)$:] $\advA_2'$ computes $\sigma_{aux}^{a,b,k}$ and gives $\sigma_{aux}^{a,b,k},pk,evk,c$ to $\advA_1$. $\advA_1$ may make several oracle calls, which $\advA_2'$ can simulate, because it has $a,b$ and so can run $\AUX.\Enc$.
-When $\advA_1$ outputs a message to the challenger, $\advA_2'$ samples a random bit $r$, and runs $\Xi_{\AUX}^{\mathsf{cpa},r}$, which it can simulate, since it has $a,b$, and so can run $\AUX.\Enc$. $\advA_2'$ then gives the challenge to $\advA_2$, and if $\advA_2$ outputs $r$, $\advA_2'$ outputs $1$, and otherwise, $\advA_2'$ outputs $0$. \end{description} We now calculate the probability that $\advA'$ correctly guesses which of $c_0$ and $c_1$ it received from the challenger, which we know must be less than $\frac{1}{2}+negl(\kappa+n)$ for some negligible function, since $\HE$ is q-IND-CPA, $\kappa+n$ is the security parameter given to $\HE.\KeyGen$, and $|m_0|=|m_1|=2n+N = O(\mathrm{poly}(n))=O(\mathrm{poly}(n+\kappa))$.
+When $\advA_1$ outputs a message to the challenger, $\advA_2'$ samples a random bit $r$, and runs $\Xi_{\AUX}^{\mathsf{cpa},r}$, which it can simulate, since it has $a,b$, and so can run $\AUX.\Enc$. $\advA_2'$ then gives the challenge to $\advA_2$, and if $\advA_2$ outputs $r$, $\advA_2'$ outputs $1$, and otherwise, $\advA_2'$ outputs $0$. \end{description} We now calculate the probability that $\advA'$ correctly guesses which of $c_0$ and $c_1$ it received from the challenger, which we know must be less than $\frac{1}{2}+\eta(\kappa+n)$ for some negligible function, since $\HE$ is q-IND-CPA, $\kappa+n$ is the security parameter given to $\HE.\KeyGen$, and $|m_0|=|m_1|=2n+N = O(\mathrm{poly}(n))=O(\mathrm{poly}(n+\kappa))$.
 If $\advA'$ received $c_0$, then it acted as $\KeyGen'$, whereas if it received $c_1$, it acted as $\AUX.\KeyGen$.
 In the former case, the probability that $\advA'$ correctly guesses 0 is the probability that $\advA$ loses the $\sf SymK$ experiment when it interacts with $\AUX'$, $\Pr[\mathsf{SymK_{\advA,\AUX'}^{cpa}}(\kappa)=0]$.
 In the latter case, the probability that $\advA'$ correctly guesses 1 is the probability that $\advA$ wins the $\sf SymK$ experiment when it interacts with $\AUX$, $\Pr[\mathsf{SymK_{\advA,\AUX}^{cpa}}(\kappa)=1]$.
-Thus, since $\HE$ is q-IND-CPA, there exists a negligible function $negl'$ such that
+Thus, since $\HE$ is q-IND-CPA, there exists a negligible function $\eta'$ such that

-Setting $negl=2negl'$ completes the proof. \end{proof}
+Setting $\eta=2\eta'$ completes the proof. \end{proof} }

 The next lemma shows that the output of $\KeyGen'$ is actually $(pk,evk,\maxmix)$, which is independent of $a,b,k$.
-The proof of Lemma \ref{lem:aux-security-2} is mainly computational, and provides little insight, so we relegate it to Appendix \ref{app:misc}.
+The proof of Lemma \ref{lem:aux-security-2} is mainly computational, and provides little insight, so we relegate it to App.~\ref{app:misc}.